Friday, July 21, 2023

-THE HUGE OPEN SPACE AT THE CITY'S CENTER
+THE HUGE OPEN SPACE AT THE CITY'S HEART

-"LES HALLES:"* THE MARKET THE KING ESTABLISHES NEXT TO THE TRADE ROUTE, ADJOINING THE CEMETERY
+"LES HALLES:"* THE MARKET A KING ESTABLISHED NEXT TO THE TRADE ROUTE AND CEMETERY

 (IN 1135)